 If Denver improves at defensive tackle: The Broncos need some help at the position and it is their most pressing need.
 Watch for Denver to take a defensive tackle at No. 25 in the first round and that player needs to contribute right away.

 If the change at defensive coordinator is smooth: With Dennis Allen now the head coach in Oakland, former Jacksonville head coach Jack Del Rio is Denver’s seventh defensive coordinator in the past seven seasons.
 This change could be seamless, though, because Del Rio has previously been a coordinator on John Fox’s staff, and Fox plays a major role as a defensive coach.

 If quarterback Matt Cassel plays better than he did in 2011: Cassel took a step back last season after a strong 2010 season.
 Instead of replacing him, though, the Chiefs gave Cassel more weapons.
 He has everything a quarterback needs to succeed.
 Now, he has to be a success.

-If the Chiefs’ injured stars are recovered from serious knee injuries: Running back Jamaal Charles, safety Eric Berry and tight end Tony Moeaki all suffered torn ACL’s in their knees in September.
+If the Chiefs’ injured stars are recovered from serious knee injuries: Running back Jamaal Charles, safety Eric Berry and tight end Tony Moeaki all suffered torn ACL’s in September.
 All are expected back.
 If they are all fully recovered, the Chiefs should be fine.

 If the Chiefs get an impact defender in the first round: The Chiefs have a strong defense, but they can use another stud.
 Memphis defensive tackle Dontari Poe or Boston College inside linebacker Luke Kuechly would both be solid fits.